hapax/hapax.github.io/assets/chuzenji.md

 </figure>

-The town is sometimes called Chuzenji, sometimes Okunikko (奥日光, "inner Nikko"), and in this ambiguity, seems more defined by its proximity to other things than any properties of its own.
+The town is sometimes called Chuzenji, sometimes Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, seems more defined by its proximity to other things than any properties of its own.
 It is in between, or nearby, but never "here".
 The day my bus rolls up the mountain and into the carpark, it is swaddled in a